-As Isla matured, she was able to express how she was feeling, not always liking what ways to deal with Isla's emotions.
+As Isla matured, she was able to express how she was feeling, not always liking what Ruth had planned; car journeys were a particular problem.
+Ruth focused on finding ways to deal with Isla's emotions.
 Avoiding conflict was important to her; she acknowledged the environmental influences upon her: